Blue-Ventures-Conservation/GEM/README.md

 >boundaries, and select the input imagery to make multi-date (i.e., historic
 >and contemporary) composites.
 The user adjusts several parameters according
 >to their specific project requirements and preferences (e.g. years of interest,
 >months of interest, cloud cover, etc.).
+It is in Module 1 that the user can
+>choose to calculate a number of mangrove and non-mangrove specific spectral indices.
-All imagery is sourced from the Landsat
->archives (Missions 4, 5, 7, & 8).
+>All imagery is sourced from the Landsat archives (Missions 4, 5, 7, & 8).

 #### Module 2: Spectral Separability, Classifications, and Accuracy Assessment

 >This module enables the user to define classification reference areas (CRAs)
->representing target map classes, choose spectral indices as additional
+>representing target map classes, choose spectral indices to use as
 >classification inputs, explores the spectral relationships within and between
 >user-defined map classes, undertakes multi-date (i.e., historic and contemporary)
 >supervised classifications, and assesses map accuracies.
 Exploring spectral